Gerudhoh/Poetweet/README.md

   - FreeVerseGenerationOption.java is a good example of extending the functionality of PoemGenerationOption

+### Improvements

+- I was told that I had a lot of classes, and it was suggested that I "Grouping together classes and enums or adding another function to an existing class (rather than making a new class for it) could help readability."

+  - In responding to this feedback I nested my 2 enums,  MenuOptionResult and PoemTypes, within the files of the classes that use them the most, Menu.java and Poem.java respectively.

+- Additionally, I was told that I "Might want to think about combining a few of the very small classes for maintainability."

+  - Bearing this in mind, I wrote my Exceptions Class

 (ALSO FYI the syllable counter library that I used is buggy :( There's an issue on github about it, don't blame me.)